 The Saturday leg was much like the year before.
 Vaheri returned with its route being a combination from 1980 and the small roads from the second repeat of 1987 – all in reversed direction.

 Hassi was also now driven in the opposite direction to all previous runs having also some new roads in the beginning.
-Laitikkala and Haukila were merged together through fast gravel roads and a tarmac junction as Uskila.
+Laitikkala and Haukila were merged together as Uskila.
+The new sections in the middle were fast, with a tarmac junction, seen here at 4:35.

 On the way back from the Valkeakoski regrouping, Juupajoki returned in a configuration which used the routes of the 1983 stage, the 1986 stage in reverse direction and the old Salokunta stage.
 One particularly tricky section can be seen here at 30:04 (alternating with the wide road footage from Siitama).